 Freshly ground black pepper

-1/4 cup green olives
+1/4 cup green olives, chopped roughly

 1/4 cup Kalamata olives, chopped roughly